-The American Tradition of Thanksgiving: A Harvest Festival with Roots in the Old World
+American Thanksgiving Origins and Roots in the Old World

-The traditional story recounts the hardships suffered and celebrations had by the original colonists (known also as Pilgrims) when they first came to North America from Europe.
-It is sparsely documented, but Thanksgiving Day is thought to be traced to an occasion at Plymouth Plantation in 1621, where religious refugees from England shared a feast with the local Native Americans.
+The traditional story recounts the hardships suffered and celebrations had by the original colonists (also known as Pilgrims) when they first came to North America from Europe.
+It is sparsely documented, but Thanksgiving Day is often traced to an occasion at Plymouth Plantation in 1621, where religious refugees from England shared a feast with the local Native Americans.

 The small ship Mayflower departed from Plymouth, England in 1620 filled with religious separatists seeking a new home to practice their faith, as well as enterprising people looking to start a new life of land ownership and prosperity.
 After an arduous 66-day journey, they landed and established a village named Plymouth in Massachusetts.

 "The Landing of the Pilgrims" (1877) ( Public Domain )